THE STORY OF DONALD SIMPSON BELL VC

 Bell excelled in military service and was granted a commission with the Yorkshire Regiment, also known as the Green Howards, in the summer of 1915.
 By the end of that year, the British Army had suffered debilitating casualty figures and Kitchener’s “new army” of volunteers, Second-Lieutenant Bell among them, were being sent across the channel to prepare for the great summer offensive Field Marshall Douglas Haig had planned north of the Somme valley.
 Bell joined the 9th Green Howards in France and spent time in a relatively quiet sector of the line near Armentieres, before heading south to begin preparations for the upcoming battle.

 The opening day of the Battle of the Somme saw the 9th Green Howards placed in reserve near the town of Albert, however, they were soon thrown into the maelstrom when they attacked a portion of the German lines called Horseshoe Trench on 5 July.
 It was after this action that Donald Bell was recommended for the Victoria Cross.
-As Bell and his men made their way towards their objective, they immediately came under heavy German machine gun fire.
-With his men caught in the open, Bell traversed down a communication trench with a junior NCO and a private and destroyed the post with small arms fire and mills bombs.
+As the Green Howards made their way towards their objective, they immediately came under heavy German machine gun fire from their flank.
+With the advancing infantry caught in the open, Bell traversed down a communication trench with a junior NCO and a private and destroyed the post with small arms fire and mills bombs.
 The three men then proceeded to clear a number of enemy dug-outs.